FN-FAL113/github-readme-steam-card/README.md

 - Giving a proper credit by linking back this repo in your projects or github readme
 - Starring or sharing this project
+- Pr's are welcome and highly appreciated if you think you can make this project better :)
-- I'm a college student with no source of income and no paypal yet, any of the following ways means a lot to me
+- I'm a college student with little to no source of income and no paypal yet, any of the following ways above means a lot to me :)